PhobiaCide/pewgilism./README.md

     <summary>
       <h2> Usage</h2>
     </summary>
-    <a href="https://phobiacide.github.io/pewgilism./">Click here</a> to be directed to a github pages deployment of this page.
+    <a href="https://phobiacide.github.io/pewgilism./">Click here</a> to be directed to a live <a href="https://pages.github.com">github pages</a>
+      demonstration deployment of this page.
   </details>
   <br>
   <details>